JonasMPN/pdf_comments_to_tex/README.md

 - [ ] allow multiple categories per note
 - [ ] test for comments added in other suites than Adobe Acrobat Reader
 - [ ] discard and collect (to read later) PDFs that have no notes
-  - [ ] add a "read later" note that adds this PDF to the list of PDFs that should still be read
+  - [ ] add a "read later" category that adds this PDF to the list of PDFs that should still be read
 - [ ] add logging

 # Creating the .tex file